Centre for Lifelong Learning and Individualised Cognition

 Ongoing Project:

-For more information on the CLIC programme, please visit the official webpage at this link: CLIC
+For more information on the CLIC programme, please visit CLIC at CARES at this link: CLIC

 Annabel Chen